Meet Karla Borja

 9. Borja, K., Churchill, Z., Papa, M. and Wagner, M. (2013) Game Theory and the New Entrant: Independence Bank and USFFCU.
 Journal of Business Cases and Applications, Vol. 9, No.5, Sep-Oct.

 10. Borja, K. (2013) Home and Host Country Business Cycles and Remittances: The Case of El Salvador and The Dominican Republic.
 Applied Econometrics and International Development, Vol. 13, No.2, July-Dec.

 11. Borja, K. (2013) The U.S. and Latin American Business Cycles: Too Close, Too Far?
 The Tampa Bay Economy, University of Tampa, Summer 2013.

 12. Borja, K. (2012) The Impact of the US Recession on Immigrant Remittances in Central America.
 Journal of International Commerce, Economics and Policy, Vol. 3, No. 3.

 13. Borja, K. (2012) What Drives Remittances to Latin America?
 A Review of the Literature.
 International Journal of Business and Social Science, Vol. 3 No. 17.

 14. Zak, P., Borja, K, et al. (2009) Testosterone Administration Decreases Generosity in the Ultimatum Game.
 PLoS One Scientific and Medical Research, Vol. 4, No. 12.

 15. Zak, P., Borja, K., Metzler, W, and Kurzban, R. (2005) The Neuroeconomics of Distrust: Sex Differences in Behavior and Physiology.
 American Economic Review, Vol. 95, No.2.

-Recipient of a Fulbright Fellowship to study toward a doctorate in economics (2000)
+Karla Borja was a recipient of a Fulbright Fellowship to study toward a doctorate in economics (2000)